Confessing Idolatry—Guided Prayer

 Hosea is famous (infamous?) because of the titillating detail that he married Gomer, a promiscuous woman.
 There are other sexual details in the text as well.

 God is angered by idol worship that involves shrine prostitutes and sexual acts.
 He expresses concern for the illegitimate children born due to this activity.
-Hosea gives his own children names that highlight that they are adulterously conceived.
+Hosea gives his own children names that imply that they are adulterously conceived.

 Hosea’s reconciliation forbids Gomer from prostitution, implying that she was a prostitute at one time.
 Hosea’s poetic analogies, comparing Gomer to Israel, reinforce this.
 At least one of Gomer’s sexual partners “loved” her.
 Was she a prostitute or just an adulteress?
 When did these things occur?
 Was she always unfaithful or did it develop?
 Was she sleeping with many men or just “loved by another man”?
 (Hosea 3.1)